Tuesday, 11 February 2020

 February 11 Campbell Island

-Lying like stepping-stones to the Antarctic continent are the little known Subantarctic Islands.
-Weather permitting we were to visit some of those remote island - The Snares, Auckland, Macquarie and Campbell Islands on our way to and from Antarctica.
-The original plans had been to visit many of these islands on our way south but with COVID spreading its claws across land and oceans alike, Macquarie Island said 2 weeks iso before you can visit us.
-So with some last minute and clever rejigging we changed route and headed for Campbell Island.
+Lying like stepping-stones to the Antarctic continent are the little-known Subantarctic Islands.
+Weather permitting, we were to visit some of those remote island - The Snares, Auckland, Macquarie and Campbell Islands on our way to and from Antarctica.
+The original plans had been to visit many of these islands on our way south but with COVID spreading its claws across land and oceans alike, Macquarie Island said 2 weeks isolation before you can visit us.
+So with some last minute and clever rejigging, we changed our route and headed for Campbell Island to visit Macquarie Island and the orher islands on the way back from Antarctica.

-What a delight after almost 2 days from when we cast off from Bluff and after sailing through pretty rough seas, we arrived at Campbell Island - and quiet waters!
-Tranquility - was a wonderful respite.
+What a delight after almost 2 days from when we cast off from Bluff and after sailing through pretty rough seas, we arrived at Campbell Island - and quiet waters.
+Tranquility!
+It was a wonderful respite.

-Formed by volcanic eruptions, Campbell Island is the southern most island on the New Zealand continental land mass.
-It’s home to the Southern Royal Albatross as well as other bird species but importantly for me were its mega herb fields.
-Sadly most plants I came across were not in full bloom when we visited but I was told there were bigger fields of these beauties on the high plateau.
-Sadly I wasn’t up to the climb wearing gumboots 2-3 sizes too big - add to that a dose of vertigo from the rocking and rolling of the ship over the previous day or so.
-However, we were to visit 3 more Subantarctic Islands later in the voyage so I had my fingers crossed to see more flowers.
+Formed by volcanic eruptions, Campbell Island is the southernmost island on the New Zealand continental landmass.
+It’s home to the Southern Royal Albatross as well as other bird species but importantly for me. were its mega herb fields.
+Unfortunately, most plants I came across were not in full bloom when we visited but I was told there were bigger fields of these beauties on the high plateau.
+Sadly, I wasn’t up to the climb wearing gumboots 2-3 sizes too big - add to that a dose of vertigo from the rocking and rolling of the ship over the previous couple of days.
+However, we were to visit 3 more Subantarctic Islands later in the voyage, so I had my fingers crossed to see more flowers.
+I found other fascinating planrs on the lower slopes.
+One the Pleurophyllum criniferum has very unusual flowers - dark purple disk florets which have no petals.
+The leaves are huge, measuring up to 1m long.
+The stems are snowy white.
+Quite stunning.My book was coming in handy!
+I came across other interesting species including many Acaena minor which is endemic to Campbell and Auckland Islands (another of the Subantarctic Islands).
+Another plant I was able to identify was Bulbinella sp.
+One could get quite absorbed and easily missed reboarding the ship.

 The island is covered in a beautiful array of grasses and ferns as well as Rata forests and mega herbs.